Main Content Region

 Bio

 Before joining CSUSB in the fall of 2022, Mickey was a postdoctoral researcher at the University of Massachusetts Amherst with their ADVANCE program.
 In 2018, she received her PhD in Sociology from Northeastern University, with a Graduate Certificate in Women’s, Gender, and Sexuality Studies.
-She is currently an affiliate scholar with Stanford University's VMware Women’s Leadership Innovation Lab.
+She is an affiliate scholar with Stanford University's VMware Women’s Leadership Innovation Lab.

 Recent Publications